typelevel/typelevel.github.com/posts/2017-03-01-four-ways-to-escape-a-cake.md

    `u.type#Needle`.
 4. This shortens to `u.Needle`.

-By our inability to constrain `U` in this way, though, we are restricted to places where `U` occurs in covariant position when using cake-extracted APIs, though.
-We can invoke functions like `init`, because they only have the singleton index occurring in covariant position. **We are out of luck with any functions with a contravariant or invariant occurrence of the index, though.** This is, well, most of them.
+If we are unable to constrain `U` in this way, though, we are restricted to places where `U` occurs in covariant position when using cake-extracted APIs.
+We can invoke functions like `init`, because they only have the singleton index occurring in covariant position.

+Invoking functions like `iter`, where the index occurs in contravariant or invariant position, requires being able to add this constraint, so that we can use singleton equivalence directly on the type variable `U`.
+This is quite a bit trickier.

 ## Extracting more types